OUR LOCATION

 Fajardo (About 40 minutes)

-Whatever option fits your mood, a day in Fajardo is a day well spent.
+Whatever suits your mood, a day in Fajardo is always a day well spent.

-World-renowned Flamenco beach is just a short drive and a ferry ride away from your door, on the eye-catching island of Culebra.
+World renowned Flamenco Beach on the beautiful island of Culebra is just a short drive and ferry ride from the Rainforest Inn.

 VIEQUES

-For more information on how we recommend guests of the Inn also get a chance to see either Vieques or Culebra, head over to our Transportation page, and scroll down.
+For more information on how we recommend guests of the Inn visit Vieques or Culebra, please see our Transportation page and scroll down for details.

 Old San Juan (About 45 Minutes)

-Books have been written about the story of this incredible little town, the second oldest colonial city in the western hemisphere.
-With a handful of museums, private galleries, and spontaneous live concerts, Old San Juan is undoubtedly a haven for the artistically-inclined.
-With so much history shared between the Spanish and the American, this little metropolis is rich with tradition, and a visit to the capital isn't complete without a visit Castillo San Felipe del Morro.
+Books have been written about the story of this remarkable town, the second oldest colonial city in the Western Hemisphere.
+With a handful of museums, private galleries, and spontaneous live music, Old San Juan is undoubtedly a haven for the artistically inclined.
+With so much history shared between Spain and the United States, this vibrant district is rich with tradition, and no visit to the capital is complete without seeing Castillo San Felipe del Morro.